greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/power-of-the-pause_1_1.md

 ---
-title: "Power of the Pause"
+title: Power of the Pause
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/power-of-the-pause_1_1/
+description: ''
+linkTitle: Power of the Pause
+type: docs
 ---

 ## Power of the Pause